 2. Annual Scholarships - An Annual Scholarship may be established for a minimum award of $500.

 The mission of the Annual Fund is to build participation through yearly gifts.
-Gifts to the Annual Fund support areas that will have the greatest impact for the institution and will bring immediate benefits to the College and our students.
+Gifts to the Annual Fund support areas that will have the most significant impact on the institution and bring immediate benefits to the College and our students.

-Matching Gift Programs are designed to be the means by which companies support employee charitable giving by matching donations their employees make to not-for-profit organizations such as the Kaskaskia College Foundation.
+Matching Gift Programs are designed to be how companies support employee charitable giving by matching donations their employees make to not-for-profit organizations such as the Kaskaskia College Foundation.
 Please check with your employer to see if they offer this giving opportunity.
-Matching gifts may double or even triple your gift to the College.
+Matching gifts may double or even triple your contribution to the College.

 Memorial and Tribute Gifts

-Making a gift to the Kaskaskia College Foundation in honor or in memory of a family member, mentor, colleague or friend is a thoughtful way to remember someone special and create a living legacy.
+Making a gift to the Kaskaskia College Foundation in honor or memory of a family member, mentor, colleague, or friend is a thoughtful way to remember someone special and create a living legacy.

-The Kaskaskia College Planned Giving Program allows individuals the opportunity to ensure the financial well-being of Kaskaskia College by making gifts that provide a maximum benefit for the College, while decreasing the income tax, estate and gift tax burdens upon their estates and descendants.
-With the advice of your tax and legal advisors, Kaskaskia College can assist you in making a difference in the future, while you gain the greatest benefits today.
+The Kaskaskia College Planned Giving Program allows individuals to ensure the financial well-being of Kaskaskia College by making gifts that provide a maximum benefit for the College while decreasing the income tax, estate, and gift tax burdens upon their estates and descendants.
+With the advice of your tax and legal advisors, Kaskaskia College can assist you in making a difference in the future while you gain the greatest benefits today.

-Listed below are the various types of Planned Giving Opportunities offered through the Kaskaskia College Foundation.
+The various types of Planned Giving Opportunities are listed below offered through the Kaskaskia College Foundation.
 You may plan now for future gifts or take advantage of one of several opportunities for planning current gifts:

-1. Current Will – A bequest to the Kaskaskia College Foundation through your will is the simplest plan you can make.
-It may be for any amount of money and it will be used to help provide financial assistance to students in need or for other purposes you may specify such as facilities, technology, equipment, etc. A bequest permits you to make a substantial gift to the Kaskaskia College Foundation without decreasing the assets available to you during your lifetime.
+1. Current Will – A bequest to the Kaskaskia College Foundation through your will is the most straightforward plan you can make.
+It may be for any amount of money.
+The gift will help provide financial assistance to students in need or for other purposes you may specify, such as facilities, technology, equipment, etc. A bequest permits you to make a substantial gift to the Kaskaskia College Foundation without decreasing the assets available to you during your lifetime.

 2. Life Insurance – Through a gift of life insurance, you may make a substantial future gift to the Kaskaskia College Foundation at an affordable cost.
 There are several ways to give a gift of life insurance:

 - If you have a life insurance policy you no longer need, you may contribute that policy to the Kaskaskia College Foundation by naming the Foundation as the policy owner and beneficiary.
-You receive an immediate charitable income tax deduction equal to the cash value of the policy.
-If you choose to give the Foundation money to pay future premium payments, those cash donations are also eligible for a charitable income tax deduction.
+You receive an immediate charitable income tax deduction equal to the policy's cash value.
+If you give the Foundation money to pay future premium payments, those cash donations are also eligible for a charitable income tax deduction.
 At the time of death, the life insurance proceeds are not included in your estate for federal estate tax purposes.

 - You may purchase a new insurance policy on your life and name the Kaskaskia College Foundation as owner and beneficiary, and arrange to make cash donations to the Foundation for premium payment purposes.
 Those cash donations to the Kaskaskia College Foundation for premium payments are then deductible on your income tax return.
 At the time of death, the life insurance proceeds are not included in your estate for federal estate tax purposes.

-- You may simply name the Kaskaskia College Foundation as the beneficiary of a life insurance policy you continue to own.
-In this instance, there is no charitable income tax deduction available, but the proceeds of the policy at your death will not be included in your estate for federal estate tax purposes.
+- You may also name the Kaskaskia College Foundation as the beneficiary of a life insurance policy you continue to own.
+In this instance, there is no charitable income tax deduction available, but the policy proceeds at your death will not be included in your estate for federal estate tax purposes.

 1. Charitable Remainder Trust – This is the most common type of charitable trust.
 You set up a trust and transfer it to the Kaskaskia College Foundation.
-The Foundation serves as trustee of the trust, and manages or invests the property so it will produce income for you.
-The Foundation pays you (or someone you name) a portion of the income generated by the trust property for a predetermined number of years as stated in the trust document.
-Upon your death, or the end of the pre-determined period of time, the property in the trust is donated to the Kaskaskia College Foundation.
-You may qualify for an income tax deduction for the value of your gift, spread over a period of five years.
-When the trust property is eventually received by the Kaskaskia College Foundation, it is no longer considered as part of your estate, so it is not subject to federal estate tax.
+The Foundation serves as a trustee of the trust and manages or invests the property so it will produce income for you.
+The Foundation pays you (or someone you name) a portion of the revenue generated by the trust property for a pre-determined number of years, as stated in the trust document.
+Upon your death or the end of the pre-determined period of time, the property in the trust is donated to the Kaskaskia College Foundation.
+You may qualify for an income tax deduction for the value of your gift, spread over five years.
+When the Kaskaskia College Foundation eventually receives the trust property, it is no longer considered part of your estate, so it is not subject to federal estate tax.
 In addition, you would not have to pay a capital gains tax if/when the Foundation sells your property since charitable organizations are not subject to that type of tax.

-- To make a gift of real estate, you irrevocably deed your residence or land to the Kaskaskia College Foundation, but reserve the right to live in it for your remaining life and that of your spouse or any other individual(s) you choose.
-You continue to be responsible for all routine expenses, such as maintenance, insurance, property taxes, etc., and retain the right to rent your home or make improvements to it.
+- To make a gift of real estate, you irrevocably deed your residence or land to the Kaskaskia College Foundation but reserve the right to live in it for your remaining life and that of your spouse or any other individual(s) you choose.
+You continue to be responsible for all routine expenses, such as maintenance, insurance, property taxes, etc., and retain the right to rent your home or improve it.
 You may take an income tax charitable deduction in the year you make the gift.
-The charitable deduction is equal to the property’s current appraised value reduced by an adjustment for the estimated value of your retained interest.
+The charitable deduction equals the property's current appraised value reduced by an adjustment for the estimated value of your retained interest.
 After your death (or the death of the last individual living in your residence), the Kaskaskia College Foundation may sell the property and use the proceeds to further its purposes.
-The value of the property is removed from your estate for federal estate tax purposes and the Kaskaskia College Foundation would pay no capital gains tax on the appreciation when your home is sold.
+The property's value is removed from your estate for federal estate tax purposes, and the Kaskaskia College Foundation would pay no capital gains tax on the appreciation when your home is sold.

-3. Retirement Plan – Qualified retirement plan assets are generally made with before-tax dollars and grow on a tax deferred basis inside of the retirement plan.
-When distributions are taken from the plan, income tax must be paid on those distributions either by you during your lifetime, or by your heirs after your death.
+3. Retirement Plan – Qualified retirement plan assets are generally made with before-tax dollars and grow on a tax-deferred basis inside the retirement plan.
+When distributions are taken from the plan, income tax must be paid on those distributions either by you during your lifetime or by your heirs after your death.
 In addition, the value of retirement plan assets passing to your heirs is included in your estate for federal estate tax purposes.
-To avoid this double income/estate taxation, retirement plan assets may be donated to the Kaskaskia College Foundation where 100% of the funds will then be available to support the mission of the College.
+To avoid this double income/estate taxation, retirement plan assets may be donated to the Kaskaskia College Foundation, where 100% of the funds will then be available to support the mission of the College.

-4. Annuities – A gift of a charitable annuity will allow you to convert assets into income by transferring assets to a cause in return for a promise to receive an annual income from those assets.
-A charitable gift annuity is a simple, contractual agreement between you and the Kaskaskia College Foundation through which assets are transferred to the Foundation in return for the Foundation’s promise to pay you an annual income.
-Anannuity is an attractive way to turn appreciated property into income without being liable for capital gains tax on the appreciation.
+4. Annuities – A charitable annuity gift will allow you to convert assets into income by transferring assets to a cause in return for a promise to receive an annual income from those assets.
+A charitable gift annuity is a simple, contractual agreement between you and the Kaskaskia College Foundation through which assets are transferred to the Foundation in return for the Foundation's promise to pay you an annual income.
+An annuity is an attractive way to turn appreciated property into income without being liable for capital gains tax on the appreciation.

 If you do not possess a physical copy of the stock, you should provide the brokerage account information to the Kaskaskia College Foundation.
 Next, you should contact your broker and pass on the new account information that the Kaskaskia College Foundation provided, and order an electronic transfer of those stocks to the Foundation.

-7. Other Planned Gifts – The Kaskaskia College Foundation is willing to work with you and your financial planner to assist you in making a planned gift to the Kaskaskia College Foundation which will ensure a plan that is mutually beneficial for both you and the Kaskaskia College Foundation.
+7. Other Planned Gifts – The Kaskaskia College Foundation is willing to work with you and your financial planner to assist you in making a planned gift to the Kaskaskia College Foundation, which will ensure a mutually beneficial plan for both you and the Kaskaskia College Foundation.